 - 64. "Drawing down the water table beneath a heavy structure was a hazard that was known, or should have been known, to the Terra Defendants, JMA, NV5 and DeSimone.
-These Defendants should have ensured against and monitored adverse impacts on CTS and the underlying water table that dewatering activities on the Eighty-Seven Park project site caused."
-SAC at para.
-170. - 65.
-"Despite the known risk of impacting the water table underlying CTS and despite the proximity of the point of discharge and deep dewatering drainage well to CTS, the Terra Defendants, JMA, NV5 and DeSimone did not monitor and/or failed to monitor adequately the impact of dewatering activities of the Eighty-Seven Park project on CTS."
-SAC at para.
-175. - 66.
-"The dewatering activities of the Terra Defendants, JMA, NV5 and DeSimone on the Eighty-Seven Park construction site caused both an asymmetric drawdown of the water table underlying CTS and differential settlement, which resulted in excessive and dangerous structural stress and load re-distribution."
-SAC at para.
-179. - 67.
-"The Terra Defendants, JMA, NV5 and DeSimone failed to 'recharge' the water table underlying CTS and thus failed to correct the differential settlement and asymmetric drawdown of the water table."
-SAC at para.
-180. - 68.
-"Photographs of damage occurring to the CTS south foundation wall from 2020 documented step cracking, a telltale sign that CTS suffered from differential settlement caused by Terra Defendants' improper and unmonitored dewatering at Eighty Seven Park."
-SAC at para.
-181.
+The Terra Defendants, JMA, NV5, and DeSimone should have ensured against and monitored adverse impacts on CTS and the underlying water table that dewatering activities on the Eighty-Seven Park project site caused."
+CC at para.
+238-239. - 65.
+"Despite the known risk of impacting the water table underlying CTS and despite the proximity of the point of discharge and deep dewatering drainage well to CTS, the Terra Defendants, JMA, NV5 and DeSimone did not monitor and/or failed to monitor adequately the impact of dewatering activities of the Eighty-Seven Park project on the CTS building."
+CC at para.
+244. - 66.
+"The dewatering activities of the Terra Defendants, JMA, NV5 and DeSimone on the Eighty-Seven Park construction site caused both an asymmetric drawdown of the water table underlying the CTS Building and differential settlement, which resulted in excessive and dangerous structural stress and load re-distribution."
+CC at para.
+249. - 67.
+"The Terra Defendants, JMA, NV5 and DeSimone failed to 'recharge' the water table underlying CTS Building and thus failed to correct the differential settlement and asymmetric drawdown of the water table."
+CC at para.
+250. - 68.
+"Photographs of damage occurring to the CTS Building's south foundation wall from 2020 documented step cracking, a telltale sign that CTS suffered from differential settlement caused by Terra Defendants' improper and unmonitored dewatering at Eighty Seven Park."
+CC at para.
+251.

-- 69. "CTS' differential settlement caused by improper dewatering at Eighty-Seven Park damaged the CTS foundation and dramatically reduced its structural stability, contributing to the June 24, 2021 collapse."
-SAC at para.
-182. - 70.
-"The failure of the Terra Defendants, JMA, NV5, and DeSimone to monitor the dewatering procedures appropriately to ensure that the water table was not dangerously drawn down was inexcusable since the April, 2015 NV5 Report warned them that their failure to adequately monitor dewatering would have disastrous effects on CTS."
-SAC at para.
-183. - 71.
-"In addition to damaging CTS by excessive vibrations and improper dewatering, the Terra Defendants, JMA, NV5 and DeSimone excavated and built the 87th Terrace footpath in a manner that damages CTS' foundation wall in construction, then caused exponential damage over time as it diverted water away from Eighty-Seven Park and into CTS' adjacent structural components."
-SAC at para.
-184. - 72.
-"In early 2019, the Terra Defendants, JMA, NV5 and DeSimone built the beach access walkway in place of the prior 87th Terrace and against the CTS south foundation wall."
-SAC at para.
-185. - 73.
-"In overtaking 87th Terrace, excavating and re-grading the site, and constructing the 87th Terrace beach access walkway, the Terra Defendants, JMA, NV5, and DeSimone excavated against the CTS south foundation wall, causing it critical damage.
-Eighty-Seven Park's excavation against CTS' south foundation wall exposed and caused extensive damage to the base of CTS' foundation wall."
-SAC at para.
-187-188. - 74.
-"Post-collapse photographs show that Eighty-Seven Park's excavation for the 87th Terrace footpath penetrated CTS' foundation wall, leaving gaps and holes where water intruded and saturated CTS' structural elements in and beneath its pool deck."
-SAC at para.
-189.
+- 69. "The CTS Building's differential settlement caused by improper dewatering at Eighty-Seven Park damaged the CTS foundation and dramatically reduced its structural stability, contributing to the June 24, 2021 collapse."
+CC at para.
+252. - 70.
+"The failure of the Terra Defendants, JMA, NV5, and DeSimone to monitor the dewatering procedures appropriately to ensure that the water table was not dangerously drawn down was inexcusable since the April, 2015 NV5 Report warned them that their failure to adequately monitor dewatering would have disastrous effects on the CTS Building."
+CC at para.
+253. - 71.
+"In addition to damaging CTS by excessive vibrations and improper dewatering, the Terra Defendants, JMA, NV5 and DeSimone excavated and built the 87th Terrace footpath in a manner that damages CTS' foundation wall in construction, then caused exponential damage over time as it diverted water away from Eighty-Seven Park and into the the CTS Building's adjacent structural components."
+CC at para.
+254. - 72.
+"In early 2019, the Terra Defendants, JMA, NV5 and DeSimone built the beach access walkway in place of the prior 87th Terrace and against the the CTS Building's south foundation wall."
+CC at para.
+255. - 73.
+"In overtaking 87th Terrace, excavating and re-grading the site, and constructing the 87th Terrace beach access walkway, the Terra Defendants, JMA, NV5, and DeSimone excavated against the CTS Building's south foundation wall, causing it critical damage.
+Eighty-Seven Park's excavation against the CTS Building's south foundation wall exposed and caused extensive damage to the base of the CTS Building's foundation wall."
+CC at para.
+258-259. - 74.
+"Post-collapse photographs show that Eighty-Seven Park's excavation for the 87th Terrace footpath penetrated the CTS Building's foundation wall, leaving gaps and holes where water intruded and saturated the CTS Building's structural elements in and beneath its pool deck."
+CC at para.
+260.